Rajata25072/CourseraCleaningData/CodeBook.md

 >Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc, fBodyAccJerk, fBodyGyro, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 * The script run_analysis.R takes the mean for all variables that were represented by either a mean or standard deviation (mean() or std()) for each activity per each test subject.

+* The segmented feature names contains these discrete parts:
+	* t is for time, f is for frequency
+	* Body or Gravity part of motion
+	* Acc for measured by accelerometer or Gyro for measured by gyroscope
+	* Jerk (optional) for Jerky motion
+	* Mag (optional) for magnitude

 * The following are the "FeatureName" section of the column names as described above:  <br>

 tBodyAcc<br>
 tGravityAcc<br>